 Jurists, historians, philosophers, philologists (between them Heinz Schilling, Dina Porat, Franco Cardini, Olivier Roy and Pierre Gisel) exchanged ideas and presented the result of their scientific work in the framework of a very dense appointment program.
 This experience resulted in a great success, with broad media coverage, partecipation of specialists and full involvement of the city and its public structures.

-Alberto Melloni, Secretary of the Religious Sciences Foundation which acted as a host for EUARE, said: “We have been able to intercept a desire for a large scientific community to be present, even as a collecitivity, on the public scene”.
+Alberto Melloni, Secretary of the Foundation for Religious Studies which acted as a host for EUARE, said: “We have been able to intercept a desire for a large scientific community to be present, even as a collecitivity, on the public scene”.

 During the five-day convention the General Assembly of the European Academy of Religion was also held.

 The Board and the members of the Academy approved its statute, giving a legal form to this new scientific subject, a true international network of research and studies on the topic of religious cultures.

 H. SCHILLING, A. DE BENEDICTIS, 1517–2017, Luther, the Reformation and the consequences for Europe | VIDEO

 ROMANO PRODI, Lectio, Europa, religioni, laicità | VIDEO

 OLIVIER ROY, (Robert Schuman Centre for Advanced Studies) | VIDEO

 MASSIMO CAMPANINI, Liberal democracy and religious identities | VIDEO

 RADWAN MASMOUDI (Center of the Study of Islam & Democracy, Washington) | VIDEO